ironbar/arc25/docs/modeling/Iteration_22_ttt_BARC.md

 If I remove the gradient checkpointing I get OOM error when using the A6000 GPUs.

+### QLoRA is saving the whole model

+It seems that when using QLoRA the whole quantized model is saved instead of just the adapter.
+I might have to save the adapter manually to avoid moving large files.

 ## Results

+### LoRA variants

+It seems that VLLM does not support DoRA, so ideally we would use LoRA or rsLoRA for training.
+Is there any difference in the results between the variants?

 ## Conclusion

 ## Next steps

+- Do multiple iterations of search and learn

 ## TODO

 - [ ] Prepare the training data.
   - [x] Small toy dataset
-  - [ ] With and without data augmentation
+  - [x] With and without data augmentation
   - [ ] With and without solved tasks
 - [ ] Which LoRA parameters are compatible with VLLM?
+- [ ] Fix issue with qlora model saving the complete model
-- [ ] Train the model on the cluster
+- [x] Train the model on the cluster
 - [ ] Script for inference
+- [ ] Find best training hyperparameters (learning rate, batch size, lora rank)